 PingPong is a relative newcomer to the market research company business, but it’s still fully legit.

-Do add your phone number, in case they want to call you for interview.
+Do add your phone number, in case they want to call you for an interview.

 A PingPong user can opt to test products or websites or take part in interviews.